ArduPilot/ardupilot_wiki/common/source/docs/common-viewpro-gimbal.rst

 - Optionally for gimbals with multiple cameras, an auxiliary switch can control the active camera by doing the following

   - Set :ref:`RC9_OPTION <RC9_OPTION>` = 300 (Scripting1) to allow selecting the acdtive camera with RC9.
 Note that any auxiliary switch may be used.
-  - VIEP_CAM_SWLOW, VIEP_CAM_SWMID, and VIEP_CAM_SWHIGH control the active camera when the aux switch is the low, medium and high position respectively.
+  - When the driver script is run, it creates three new parameters : VIEP_CAM_SWLOW, VIEP_CAM_SWMID, and VIEP_CAM_SWHIGH.
+These control the active camera when the aux switch is the low, medium and high position respectively.
 Possible values are

       - 0: No change in camera selection
       - 1: EO1